sergueik/serverspec_custom_types/docker/README.md

 ```
 while the files are present and the container shows them copied.
 The error only affects serverspec run.

-### Note
-Warning if the directory links  are used on the host, they will most likely point to nowhere in the container.
 ### See Also

  * [iBossOrg/docker-dockerspec](https://github.com/iBossOrg/docker-dockerspec/blob/master/Dockerfile)